FSU linebacker enters transfer portal

 2020:

-Played in all nine games with three starts and recorded 32 tackles, including 2.0 for loss, one interception and one forced fumble…Seminole Scholar…made season-high seven tackles, 1.0 for loss, at No. 12 Miami…recorded six solo stops at No. 5 Notre Dame…registered three tackles in 31-28 victory vs. No. 5 North Carolina…recorded four tackles in four straight games at Louisville, vs. Pitt, at North Carolina State and vs. Duke…added first career interception, first career forced fumble and 1.0 tackle for loss in 56-35 win vs. Duke.
+Played in all nine games with starts in each of final five games and recorded 45 tackles, including 3.5 for loss, and one quarterback hurry…ranked third on team in tackles…Rivals Freshman All-American…co-Devaughn Darling Defense Freshman of the Year…Seminole Scholar…recorded season-high nine tackles and one quarterback hurry in 31-28 victory vs. No. 5 North Carolina…opened season with four tackles, 0.5 for loss, vs. Georgia Tech…made seven tackles, 1.0 for loss, at No. 12 Miami…had three solo stops at No. 5 Notre Dame…made four tackles, 1.0 for loss, at Louisville…recorded eight tackles, 0.5 for loss, vs. Pitt…had five tackles at North Carolina State…made five stops, 0.5 for loss, in 56-35 win vs. Duke.

 BEFORE FSU: